PulsEternal/PackingAnalysisY6analogues/README.md

 * Dataset used to train the packing style classification model for Y6 analogues
   * dataset_X.npy - feature vector for extracted packing styles
   * dataset_y.npy - tagged packing information for packing styles in dataset_X
-* code used to the generate the feature vector : calc_feature_vec.py
+* Code used to the generate the feature vector : calc_feature_vec.py
 * An example how to use the ML model to predict the packing style: example.py
 * An reference molecule structural file of Y6 molecule, for atom index reference in calculating feature vector : y6_ref.sdf.
 * Visualized examples of classifications, under visual classifications directory.